SAP-archive/docs/concepts/collaboration/organizations.md

 ## Transfer a bot to an organization

-To transfer an existing bot to one of your organizations:
+You can transfer an existing bot from your user account or from an organization account to another organization account.

+### Prerequisites

+In both the sending organization and target organization, you are an administrator or belong to a team with **Read and write** permission.
+For more information, see [Permissions](https://cai.tools.sap/docs/concepts/permissions).

+### To transfer a bot to an organization:

 1. Go to the **Settings** page for the bot.
 2. Under **Danger Zone**, click **TRANSFER OWNERSHIP**.

 ![SAP Conversational AI - Organization](https://cdn.cai.tools.sap/man/organisation/transfer.png)